 Take a boat trip to see the château from the water.
 Canoë Company proposes different boat tours, guided or self-guided, with different itineraries.

 You can also see the château (and the Loire Valley) at sunset in a hot-air balloon with France Montgolfières.
 Our trip with them over Fontainebleau was an incredible experience that we recommend.
 You can check our review here.

 Drive back to Château de Perreaux for dinner in the restaurant and a last drink in the garden.

 Day 5 | Château de Villandry – Chinon

-Day 5 of this Loire Valley road trip visits Château de Villandry and the medieval town of Chinon, where you will spend the last night.
-In Chinon, book a room at the Hotel Diderot, a beautiful 17th-century property with cozy rooms and a wonderful terrace-garden with a fantastic English rose collection.
+Day 5 of this Loire Valley route visits Château de Villandry and the medieval town of Chinon, where you will spend the last night.
+In Chinon, book a room at the Hotel Diderot, a beautiful 17th-century property with cozy rooms and a wonderful terrace garden with a fantastic English rose collection.